Amusement park at Prague Fairground

 Amusement park in Prague (mostly known under the traditional name Lunapark, which is a common name of amusement parks in Czech), is situated in the territory of the Prague Fairground Výstaviště Praha in Prague-Bubeneč, nearby Holešovice.
 It was one of the few grounds in the Czech Republic that permanently hosted amusement attractions like roller coaster and ferris wheel, however, since 2018, those two permanent attractions were removed and are present only during the funfairs seasons.
 The park host funfairs in spring and autumn seasons.

 Fairs

-St. Matthew's Fair (Matějská pouť) is usually held from end of February to April and Wenceslas Autumn Fair (Václavská podzimní pouť) from September to October.
-The Matthew's fair is the most popular and biggest funfair in Czech Republic and host attractions like the Hammer Booster which is 60 meters high and is the highest in Europe and other around 130 attractions.
+Matějská pouť ('St. Matthew's Fair') is usually held from end of February to April and Václavská podzimní pouť ('Wenceslaus Autumn Fair') from September to October.
+The Matějská pouť is the most popular and biggest funfair in Czech Republic and host attractions like the Hammer Booster which is 60 meters high and is the highest in Europe and other around 130 attractions.
 Amusement park is closed from the beginning of November to the end of February.